daltyboy11/daltyboy11.github.io/_posts/2022-11-13-ETHGlobalSF-reflections.md

 ### It takes a toll on your body
 I'm still relatively young but must admit I was exhausted after the hackathon.
 I was lucky enough to live in the same city the hackathon took place in and could return to my bed each night.
 But plenty of hackers came from out of town and either slept at the venue or didn't sleep at all, and I feel for them.
 That's really hard and props for hacking away under those conditions.
-I likely won't do another hackathon for a **long** time due to this.
+I likely won't do another hackathon for a **long** time for this reason.

 ## Thank you to the ETHGlobal team
 I'll end by thanking the ETHGlobal team for organizing an incredible event.
 That's no small feat!
 Speaking for myself, it was an awesome experience I